montegoulding/livecode/docs/notes/feature-dontuseqt_for_windows_player.md

 It is now possible to set the **dontUseQT** property for a player object.

-On Windows, the default value of the global **dontUseQt** and **dontUseQtEffects** properties has changed from true to false.
+On Windows, the default value of the global **dontUseQt** and **dontUseQtEffects** properties has changed from false to true.
 This means that by default players created on Windows will use the DirectShow API for multimedia playback.